jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.04.12.md

   - translation almost done and all completed modules pushed to master

 # Test System
-  - revised test system to use Travis caches
+  - revised test system to use Travis caches due to time limit constraints

 # Next Phase of Work
   - will be starting on user experience improvements